 Just under an hour long boat ride, and we were finally circling the island.
 You can’t go to Machias Seal Island without seeing some seals of course.
 There were dozens of harbor seals snoozing on beds of seaweed as we approached the landing.
 As you can see here, they were not impressed, nor bothered by the noisy boat cruising by them.
 Once we were in 100 yards or so from the island, we hopped onto a large outboard skiff, only six at a time.
 They only allow around 15 people a day on the island.

 This was our waiting area, just outside the light keepers house.
 We threw off our life jackets and got ready to go into one of the four tiny bird blinds setup around the island.
-Only 2, maybe 3 people can find in the blinds and you have 45 minutes inside.
+Only 2, maybe 3 people can fit in the blinds and you have 45 minutes inside.
 The great thing is that the puffins are accustomed to people, so even after you get in the blind and scare them off, within 5 minutes they fly right back.
 Next thing you know the puffins surround you, doing their thing and are as close as 10 feet away.
 I didn’t go during the first round, I wanted to practice taking shots outside and get into the zone.
 Taking action shots isn’t my forte and I was absolutely outside of my comfort zone.
 It was nice to get some practice in though!

 Alright, enough of the buildup!
 It’s time for the puffin photos!